abopen/workshop-projects/README.md

 # AB Open Workshop Projects
-A working directory of work in progress CAD files.
+A working directory of work in progress CAD files (RPWC).

+A simple PHP application to switch a browser running in kiosk mode on a RPi to different URLs (browser-control).

+Set up of a RPi with a camera to provide a stream on a URL (raspi-webcam)

 ## Disclaimer
 Files are work in progress and as such not necessarily approved, finished or suitable for production.
 Consider all files experimental.
 No support will be provided for using these files.